-Dominique Charmaine D. ARANASa, Jose Regin F. REGIDORb
+- 4 Dominique Charmaine D. ARANAS^a, Jose Regin F. REGIDOR^b

-a,b Institute of Civil Engineering, University of the Philippines - Diliman, Quezon City, Philippines 1101
+- 6 ^{a,b} Institute of Civil Engineering, University of the Philippines Diliman, Quezon City,

+- 7 Philippines 1101

-a E-mail: ddaranas@up.edu.ph
+- 8 ^a E-mail: ddaranas@up.edu.ph

-b E-mail: jfregidor@up.edu.ph
+- 9 ^b E-mail: jfregidor@up.edu.ph

+- 10 11

-Abstract: Paratransit is an essential form of public transport in the country, with many cities and municipalities relying on it for mobility and economic activity.
-The informal nature of the service makes traffic data collection challenging, hence limited data is available.
-The manual method of traffic data collection is widely used due to its effectiveness and low implementation cost.
-However, without a mechanism to review and validate recorded data, it's susceptible to data reliability issues from human error.
-Its manpower-intensive nature also makes it inefficient in collecting data on low-capacity vehicles.
-The study outlines a proposed method that makes use of dual dash cameras to simultaneously collect travel time, delay, and boarding/alighting information through video recordings - minimizing on-site manpower requirements and providing verifiable survey documentation.
-Data collected using the proposed method were compared with a control (manual) set and were confirmed to perform equally well as the manual method.
+12 Abstract: The manual method of traffic data collection is widely used due to its effectiveness and low implementation cost.
+However, without a mechanism to review and validate recorded 13 data, it's susceptible to data reliability issues from human error.
+Its manpower-intensive nature 14 also makes it inefficient in collecting data on low-capacity (public transport) vehicles.
+The study 15 16 outlines a proposed method that makes use of dual dash cameras to simultaneously collect travel time, delay, and boarding/alighting information through video recordings - minimizing on-site 17 manpower requirements and providing verifiable survey documentation.
+Data collected using 18 19 the proposed method were compared with a control (manual) set.
+Paired t-tests and Wilcoxon Signed-Rank tests conducted on the observations reveal that the proposed method performs 20 equally well as the manual method and is therefore an acceptable alternative.
+It is recommended 21 22 that further studies using GPS-equipped dash cameras be explored, as well as the possibility of automation through vision-based object detection and counting technologies.
+23